-The table below illustrates the allocation of total direct compensation for each NEO in fiscal 2019.
+The table below illustrates the allocation of total direct compensation for each NEO in fiscal 2020.
 Base salary, annual cash performance bonuses, equity-based compensation awards and other compensation (consisting of perquisites, insurance premiums and retirement plan contributions) comprise each NEO's total direct compensation.
-Total direct compensation is different from the "Total Compensation" column of the Summary Compensation Table appearing on page 25 in that it excludes changes in pension value.
+Total direct compensation is different from the "Total Compensation" column of the Summary Compensation Table appearing on page 26 in that it excludes changes in pension value.
 We disclose the allocation of total direct compensation to provide insight into the Compensation Committee's decision-making process when establishing NEO compensation.
 The Compensation Committee does not consider changes in pension value when establishing NEO compensation because pension amounts are earned each year based on a pre-established formula set forth in the Company's pension plan relating to compensation previously received by an NEO and the NEO does not receive the amount until after retirement from the Company.
 Further, pension values can fluctuate widely year-to-year due to changes in discount rates, which are outside of the Company's and executive's control.
 As such, these amounts are excluded from the table below.

-As shown in the table below, the Compensation Committee determined that a slightly higher portion of total direct compensation paid to Messrs.
-William Dillard, II and Alex Dillard, our Chief Executive Officer and President, respectively, should be performance based, than that of the other NEOs, given their ability to affect stockholder value relative to the other NEOs.
+The Compensation Committee has determined that a slightly higher portion of total direct compensation of Messrs.
+William Dillard, II and Alex Dillard, our Chief Executive Officer and President, respectively, should be performance-based, than that of the other NEOs, given their ability to affect stockholder value relative to the other NEOs.
+However, due to the impact of COVID-19, the Company experienced a net loss for fiscal 2020, resulting in no cash bonus pool for the members of the NEO group.